 The Automation vs. Augmentation Decision

-Here's where this actually matters for your product.
-If you're deploying an agent to a high-stakes domain — healthcare, finance, safety-critical operations — reliability matters more than accuracy.
-A 95%-accurate model that fails consistently on specific input types is more dangerous than an 85%-accurate model that's reliably honest about its boundaries.
+If you're deploying an agent to a high-stakes domain (healthcare, finance, safety-critical operations), reliability matters more than accuracy.
+A 95% accurate model that fails consistently on specific input types is more dangerous than an 85% accurate model that's reliably honest about its boundaries.

-What This Means for Model Selection
+What This Means for Model Selection and Training

-For builders and teams evaluating models, the message is clear: stop trusting benchmark leaderboards as a proxy for production reliability.
-The best approach is to run your own multi-dimensional testing before you commit.
-Does it give the same answer multiple times?
-Does it break on paraphrases?
-Does it admit what it doesn't know?
-Does it refuse impossible tasks or confidently hallucinate?
+The best approach is to run your own multi-dimensional testing before you commit to a model for production.
+Consistency: does it give the same answer multiple times?
+Robustness: does it break on paraphrases?
+Calibration: does it admit what it doesn't know?
+Safety: does it refuse impossible tasks or confidently hallucinate?

 Sources

-- Kapoor, S., Narayanan, A., et al. (2026).
-Towards a Science of AI Agent Reliability.
-Princeton Center for Information Technology Policy. arXiv
+- Kapoor, Sayash, Arvind Narayanan, et al. (2026).
+"Towards a Science of AI Agent Reliability."
+Princeton Center for Information Technology Policy.

 ClawBench